Medically reviewed on December 12, 2017

 diarrhea that is caused by poisoning (until the toxin is no longer in the digestive tract).

-To make sure opium preparation is safe for you, tell your doctor if you have:
+To make sure opium preparation is safe for you, tell your doctor if you have ever had:

 enlarged prostate, urination problems; or

-Opium preparation can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Opium can pass into breast milk and may affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take opium preparation?